Learn how to create space tiles text effect in this simple Photoshop tutorial.

 Layer Styles are a powerful feature in Photoshop that can help you achieve brilliant effects easily and quickly.
 Layering those styles is a great way to add dimension and details to the effect.
-This tutorial will show you how you can do that, and use it to create a space-inspired text effect.

 - Program: Adobe Photoshop CS6 (CS3+ versions will work as well)

 - Brushed Steel Metallic Texture.
 (Note: Before you begin the tutorial, open this image in Photoshop, then go to Edit -> Define Pattern, and click OK, to add the texture to your Patterns preset.)

 Create a new 1024 × 750 px document, place the “Space Dust Texture” image on top of the Background layer, then resize it until it fits within the document.

 The texture is quite big, so if you are creating a longer text than the one in the tutorial, you can use bigger dimensions for your document.